Bankruptcy and General Practice

 Can I challenge a radar reading?

-Is there a statute of limitations for a speeding ticket?
+Is there a “Speedy Trial” Rule for a speeding ticket?

 What is the difference between TVB and local traffic courts?